Your Library Card

 UNI students living in the dorm holding a library card from a library participating in Open Access may borrow books from the Cedar Falls Public Library according to the rules of Open Access.
 Students will be asked to provide their UNI address and home address as proof of identification.

-Books, books on CD, Playaways, E-readers, music CDs, magazines: 3 weeks with 3 weeks renewal.
+Books, books on CD, Playaways, E-readers, music CDs: 3 weeks with 3 weeks renewal.

 DVDs: 1 week with 1 week renewal.

 Express Books: 1 week with no renewal and may not be reserved.

 Express DVDs: 3 days with no renewal and may not be reserved.

 Video Games: 1 week with one week renewal.